Processing chickens — otherwise known as butchering chickens — at home means putting healthier birds on the dinner table.

 Carolyn: If you don’t want to spend money on a metal cone, I’ve seen some use an old [modified] milk jug.
 Cone will hold them tight and secure tho and keep them calmer.

-Bess: Don’t apologize to the bird; thank them instead.
+Bess: When processing chickens, don’t apologize to the bird; thank them instead.

 Lori: Have everything ready outside.
 The first one is the hardest.
 We said we would not do it again.
 That was six months ago.
 We are now looking for the best meat hens to raise.
 Can’t stand store bought chicken now.